 What a remarkable woman and remarkable man.

-And that was where I left it in 2008, a blog post about a stroll along the river, and an insight into a couple of admirable, good people sparked by a public sculpture.
+And that was where I left it in 2008, a blog post about a stroll along the river, and a small insight into a couple of admirable, good people sparked by a public sculpture.

 Feedback on my 2008 Salters post